 Bilingual Community Stories Project with Digital Museum Canada

 In 2019, BCBHAS completed a project to preserve the stories of BC’s Black Pioneers on the Digital Museums Canada website as a digital exhibit.
 The story collection is called “British Columbia’s Black Pioneers: Their Industry and Character Influenced the Vision of Canada“.
-The stories were professionally translated from English to French for this project.
+The stories have been professionally translated from English to French for this project.
 It was from that project that sparked the creation of this historical wall mural.

 Speeches in the sxʷeŋxʷəŋ təŋəxʷ James Bay Branch, Greater Victoria Public Library

 This ceremony took place on June 11th 2022 at 2:00pm and featured speeches from members of the library and BCBHAS.
 The host of the event were: Rachael Otukol (BCBHAS) and Naomi Charaf (GVPL) and Maureen Sawa (CEO, Greater Victoria Public Library).
 They introduced the project to the audience and acknowledged the land of the Songhees and Esquimalt Nations.
 Fran Morrison went to the podium and spoke about the project and the development process with graphic designer Susie Jones.
 Fran also thanked many contributors to the project including Dr. John Lutz, Chair of the the University of Victoria History Department and author of “The Missing British Columbia Paintings of Grafton Tyler Brown“.

 Susie Jones then delivered a speech talking about the many things that she learned about Black History in British Columbia.
 One thing that she emphasized is that she had a difficult time choosing which pioneers and photos to choose for the mural.
 This was because she found many influential stories and photos about BC’s black pioneers and their history.
 The photos are from the Royal BC Museum and Archives and we are grateful to have lots of historical images to choose from.